jesari-git/tinyqv-full-CRC/docs/info.md

 and that means the POLY value is 0x1021 (bits #12, #5, and #0 as ones), but it has to be MSB
 aligned:

-POLY=0x1021<<16;		// Polynomial (MSB justified)
+POLY=0x10210000;		// Polynomial (MSB aligned)

 After CRC and POLY are initialized, any write to DATA, or DATAREFL, registers will start the CRC processing.
 But these registers can be written as 8, 16, or 32-bit values, and therefore the number of clock cycles used depends on the width of the data.
-When the CRC is busy the bit #0 of the STAT register is zero, meaning we have to wait for the result.
+While the CRC is busy the bit #0 of the STAT register (READY flag) is zero, meaning we have to wait for the result.
 Writes to the DATAREFL register results in the order of the bits being reversed (LSB being sent first).
 This is what happens in the X25 example:

-DATAREFL32=0x125555ff;   // Little-endian bytes: 0xff, 0x55, 0x55, 0x12
+DATAREFL32=0x125555ff;   // Little-endian bytes.
+Byte order: 0xff, 0x55, 0x55, 0x12
-while ((STAT&1)==0);
+while ((STAT&1)==0);     // 32 clock cycles
 DATAREFL8=0x55;          // Single byte: 0x55
-while ((STAT&1)==0);
+while ((STAT&1)==0);     // 8 clock cycles

-In this example a 32-bit, little endian, data, is sent first to the DATA_reflected register.
+In this example a 32-bit, little endian, data, is sent first to the DATAREFL register.
 Then we wait until the data is processed, and next, a single byte more is also sent to the same register but using an 8-bit data width.
-The data width for these registers is defined using the following code (listing for DATA register only):
+The data width for these registers is defined using the following code (listing for DATAREFL register only):

-\#define DATA32 (*(volatile uint32_t*)(CRCBASE+8))
+- #define DATAREFL32 (*(volatile uint32_t*)(CRCBASE+0xC))
-\#define DATA16 (*(volatile uint16_t*)(CRCBASE+8))
+- #define DATAREFL16 (*(volatile uint16_t*)(CRCBASE+0xC))
-\#define DATA8  (*(volatile  uint8_t*)(CRCBASE+8))
+- #define DATAREFL8  (*(volatile  uint8_t*)(CRCBASE+0xC))

-Here, any value assigned to the DATA32 symbol will generate an “store_word” instruction, while assignments to DATA16 or DATA8 will result in “store_halfword” or “store_byte” instructions respectively.
+Here, any value assigned to the DATAREFL32 symbol will generate an “store_word” instruction, while assignments to DATAREFL16 or DATAREFL8 will result in “store_halfword” or “store_byte” instructions respectively.

 At the end the CRC result can be read from both the CRC and CRCREFL registers.
-In the last case the result is LSB justified.
+In the last case the result is LSB aligned.
 This is the case for the X25 standard,where the resulting CRC must also have its bits inverted:

 _printf("crc=0x%04x\n",CRCREFL ^ 0xFFFF);